UBC-MDS/simpl_eeg_capstone/docs/simpl_instructions/installation.md

 ### Shutting down Streamlit App

-When you are done (or if you need to restart the app) simply navigate back to the Terminal window you used to launch the app and press `Ctrl + C` (PC/Linux) or `Command + C` (Mac) and then press 'y' to confirm to shut down the app.
+When you are done (or if you need to restart the app) simply navigate back to the Terminal window you used to launch the app and press `Ctrl + C` (PC/Linux) or `Command + C` (Mac) and then press `y` to confirm to shut down the app.
 This will return the terminal window to the state that it was in before launching the app, allowing you to type commands again.

 ### Troubleshooting Streamlit